Remote Desktop options greyed out in Windows 10

 Free Remote Desktop alternative: AnyViewer

-When you can't change RDP settings for remote connection even after changing policy settings, it's time to seek out an alternative.
+When you can't change RDP settings for remote connection even after changing policy settings, it's time to seek out a Remote Desktop alternative.
 AnyViewer is my first choice.
-Compared with Remote Desktop, it has many advantages.
+Compared with Remote Desktop, it has many advantages:

 - Remote Desktop requires an IP address or computer name to achieve remote connection, while AnyViewer doesn’t.

-- Remote Desktop requires the two devices to be under the same network, while AnyViewer doesn’t.
+- Remote Desktop requires the two devices to be under the same network, otherwise, you'll need to set up port forwarding, while AnyViewer doesn't have any limitations on the device location.

 - Remote Desktop can’t be used to connect to Windows 10 Home edition (some other editions as well), while AnyViewer supports any devices running iOS 10.0 or later and multiple Windows versions on PCs.

-- You can communicate in Remote Desktop session while AnyViewer has featured with chat function in remote session
+- Text communicate is not available during Remote Desktop sessions while AnyViewer has featured with chat function in a remote session.

 Option 1.
 For unattended remote access with one-click